 West Virginia Affirms Summary Judgment for Retailer in Unfair Sales Practices Litigation

-The Supreme Court of Appeals of West Virginia has affirmed a lower court’s grant of summary judgment in favor of an operator of a chain of gas stations and convenience stores alleged to have sold gasoline below cost in violation of the state’s Unfair Practices Act, ruling that the state legislature did not intend to include taxes in the calculation of a retailer’s product cost.
+The Supreme Court of Appeals of West Virginia has affirmed a lower court’s grant of summary judgment in favor of an operator of a chain of gas stations and convenience stores alleged to have sold gasoline below cost in violation of the state’s Unfair Practices Act (UPA), holding that the UPA does not include taxes in the calculation of a retailer’s product cost.